Mercury GSE Showcases Expanding Fleet with Veteran Tribute

 “It’s new to our fleet and represents a step forward in electrification for us,” Kersh noted.
 “We’ve been cautious, focusing only on the best equipment when the demand is there.
 But this is the right time and the right unit.”

-The company has also acquired an L891 tow tractor, which will play a central role at NBAA in Henderson, Nevada, later this fall, towing aircraft on the ramp.
+The company has also acquired an L891 tow tractor, which played a central role at NBAA in Henderson, Nevada, towing aircraft on the ramp.
 “It’s another example of how we’re adding capability in electric without overextending,” Kersh said.

 Mercury’s cautious but deliberate expansion into electric aligns with growing demand across the industry while maintaining the company’s reputation for quality and reliability.